moo-gn/VoiceBot/README.md

 - [ ] Have the option to convert the ChatGPT text response back to speech using text-to-speech synthesis and play the response in the voice channel.
 - [ ] Add voice commands.
+- [ ] Make interface more user friendly.
+For example, remove record button and only stop recording when we are in the recording phase
+- [ ] Improve the messages displayed to the user.
+Add the option to view the prompt recorded
+- [ ] Make the user have the ability to change the join/leave commands to words of their choosing

 <!-- LICENSE -->